Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

 or approximately :

-Although the radiative efficiency of near-Eddington accretion flows is debated, we take $\eta=0.32 $ (corresponding to thin-disk accretion with black hole spin $\chi=0.998$), as we expect most ECOs to be spinning near-extremally (see \sref{sec: mass growth} for a discussion on this).
-In practice, choice of $\eta$ has a limited effect on our results, since at most radii, accretion is Eddington-limited.
+Although the radiative efficiency of near-Eddington accretion flows is debated, we take $\eta=0.32 $ (corresponding to thin-disk accretion with BH spin $\chi=0.998$), as we expect most ECOs to be spinning near-extremally (see \sref{sec: mass growth} for a discussion on this).
+In practice, the choice of $\eta$ has a limited effect on our results, because at most radii, accretion is Eddington limited.